Lavender

 • As a diffuser in the bedroom.

-• A warm lavender bath to relax.
+• In a warm lavender bath to relax.

-A study conducted on stressed students revealed that diffusing lavender before bedtime reduces the time it takes to fall asleep and increases the duration of deep sleep.
+A study conducted among stressed students revealed that diffusing lavender before bedtime reduces the time it takes to fall asleep and increases the duration of deep sleep.
 Lavender can therefore replace or complement chemical sleeping pills, which are often associated with undesirable side effects.

 How to use lavender?